What are you looking for?

 By comparison, these medical device cases involve individually filed lawsuits.
 They are mostly product liability or negligence actions.

 Each plaintiff must be involved, to varying degrees.
 They must settle their own lawsuits.
-Although they are different in terms of how they are set up, the law involved, and how they are litigated, in the past couple decades, class actions and these medical devices cases have become more similar.
+Although they are different in terms of how they are set up, the law involved, and how attorneys litigate them, in the past couple decades, class actions and these medical devices cases have become more similar in some ways.

 Defective device cases as mass torts

-When medical device cases get filed in various state and federal courts around the country, a group of lawyers consolidate the cases in one court or just a couple of courts to make it more efficient.
-They basically say, all these people were injured by the same product because the product failed in the same way.
-So, let’s litigate those common issues – whether the product was defectively designed because there was a safer way to make it and whether the product can actually injure people if it fails – in one court all at the same time once rather than have the same questions and the same evidence flying around dozens of courts at various different times.
-In this way, you can use one expert to the benefit of thousands of plaintiffs, for example.
+The common issues include whether the company designed the product defectively because there was a safer way to make it and whether the product can actually injure people if it fails.
+The system believes it is more efficient to resolve these common issues in one court all at the same time once rather than have the same questions and the same evidence flying around dozens of courts across the country at various different times.
+It is also more practical and efficient.
+For example, attorneys can use one expert to the benefit of thousands of plaintiffs, for example.

 In these lawsuits, the opposing sides exchange documents regarding the medical device and the patients’ medical and personal histories.
 They fight over those things.
-They take depositions of people involved with the product.
+The attorneys depose witnesses involved with the product.
+They fight over those things too.
+Each side hires experts who say opposing things.
 They fight over those things.
-They hire experts who say opposing things.
-They fight over those things.
 The court decides and either the case goes away forever, or it continues to trial.
+You can see why these things cases take years to resolve.

 Current Medical Device Litigations